stivdahdah/rust-corner-shift-planter/README.md

 Inspiration for this concept came from srtbull, who mentioned the idea during a YouTube discussion about  planting in Rust.

-This plugin is an independent implementation and is not affiliated with or endorsed by SHADOWFRAX.
+This plugin is an independent implementation and is not affiliated with or endorsed by srtbull.